PREPARATION

 8 Wichtl Max.
 Herbal Drugs and Phytopharmaceuticals.
 Stuttgart: Medpharm Scientific Publishers; 1994.

 9 Leung Albert Y., Foster Steven.
-Encyclopedia of Common Natural Ingredients Used in Food, Drugs and Cosmetics, 2ndedition.
+Encyclopedia of Common Natural Ingredients Used in Food, Drugs and Cosmetics, 2nd edition.
 New York: Wiley-Interscience Publication; 1996.